 • Full access to FNHA Practice Support and Practice Consultation teams for Home and Community Care

-• Member in good standing of the BCCNP
+• Member in good standing of the BCCNM

-• Preferred qualifications Baccalaureate degree in nursing from a Canadian University or recognized equivalent
+• Preferred qualifications Baccalaureate Registered Nurse (BScN) or Licenced Practical Nurse (LPN) from a Canadian University or recognized equivalent education institution.

 • Experience in a community-based setting preferred